alimulhaqkhan-prog/AURAX-Omega/README.md

 Every AI you have ever used forgets you the moment you close the tab.
 **AURA-X Ω doesn't.**

 It remembers who you are.
 It remembers how you feel.
-It builds a real picture of you — and grows deeper with every conversation.
+It remembers the people in your life — their names, their relationships to you, their stories.
+It builds a real picture of you — and grows deeper with every single conversation.

 This is not another chatbot.
-This is a fundamentally new kind of AI — one that thinks, feels context, and genuinely knows you over time.
+This is a fundamentally new kind of AI — one that thinks, feels context, knows your world, and genuinely remembers you over time.

 ---